 These varieties have grown in popularity due to increased demand for mozzarella cheese in foodservice, as well as growth in specialist cheese varieties.

-Annual per capita consumption of butter in Australia is around 4.8 kg.
+Annual per capita consumption of butter in Australia is around 4.7 kg.
 Consumers are attracted to the natural characteristics of butter, along with its superior taste and cooking functionality.
-Recent findings in health and nutritional science have also led to a changing consumer perception of the health risks associated with saturated fats and butter in particular, which has also been important in underpinning sales volumes of the category.
+Recent findings in health and nutritional science have also led to a changing consumer perception of the health risks associated with saturated fats and butter in particular.
+This has been important in underpinning sales volumes of the category.

 Per capita consumption of major dairy products (litres/kg)